 Best Waterfront Restaurants Huntington Beach

 Credit: Ed Visions

 Chef Ariel’s current home, The Brant, is one Huntington Beach pitstop you won’t want to pass up.
-Located inside of Pacific City, this relatively new hotspot has impeccable vibes with an oversized bar, cozy patio and 180-degree views of the Huntington Beach coastline.
-There isn’t a bad seat in the house, with even Chef Ariel able to do a surf check from behind the giant glass window, offering patrons a peek into the beautiful chaos of a restaurant kitchen.
-He has infused his heart and soul into the menu, which features fan favorites like the fried chicken sandwich and French dip.
+Located inside Pacific City, this new hotspot offers impeccable vibes, an oversized bar, a cozy patio, and 180-degree ocean views.
+Every seat has a perfect view, even for Chef Ariel, who can check the surf through a giant glass window.
+Guests get a peek into the kitchen, watching the beautiful chaos unfold behind the scenes.
+Chef Ariel pours his heart and soul into a menu featuring favorites like the fried chicken sandwich and French dip.

+Best Waterfront Restaurants Huntington Beach